 2. Be Vague

 Don’t make them work too hard.
-Tell them why you’re writing, give them a clear summary of your story idea or proposal, and show them you’re the right person for the freelance writing job by linking to relevant clips.
-Don’t waffle on about anything else.
+Tell them why you’re writing, give them a clear summary of your pitch idea or proposal, and show them you’re the right person for the freelance writing job by linking to relevant clips or a writing sample.
+Don’t waffle on about anything else

 3. Write Long-Winded Emails